michalrus/interview/README.md

 * Automatic tests, but I need more specs to do that — related to [the first paragraph of this README](#the-main-challenge),

+* The tests could be using the `distributed-process-systest` package,

 * check how costly it is to ask for system time… `Runner.childSender` does it for every message it sends.
 Maybe it could be checked every n-th message?
 Also: how costly it is to do calculations on `UTCTime`?

-* we’re relying on sent times.
+* We’re relying on sent times.
 In this case it’s not that important (see the formula for the final tuples), but if it were, we’d have to make sure that nodes have their system times nicely in sync.